-All published material is covered by the law of copyright
+But all published material is covered by the law of copyright.

-- an item is out of copyright, ie when the author has been dead for at least 70 years
+- An item is out of copyright, for example when the author has been dead for at least 70 years.

-- an item is ‘traditional’ (and it is reasonable to assume that the author has been dead for at least 70 years)
+- An item is ‘traditional’, for example an old folk song, and you can assume the author has been dead for at least 70 years.

-- you are quoting a very small extract as part of a review of the material, research or private study.
+- You're quoting a very small extract as part of a review of the material, research or private study.

 Reproducing Girlguiding materials

-In general, permission is required to photocopy or otherwise reproduce any part of a Girlguiding publication (printed or electronic).
+In general, permission is required to reproduce Girlguiding publications, including photocopying and printing.
 However, Girlguiding gives permission for photocopies to be taken by members of Girlguiding, or their parents, from its publications provided that:

-- only a brief extract from the publication is copied – normally this will involve a copy of no more than two or three pages
+- Only a brief extract from the publication is copied – normally this is no more than 2 or 3 pages.

-Girlguiding has protected as far as possible the use of certain terminology and designs.
-These are registered trademarks and may not be used by any manufacturer on any goods for sale without written permission, as outlined in the Brand Usage and Trademark Infringements document.
+Girlguiding has protected certain terminology and designs.
+These are registered trademarks and can’t be used by any manufacturer on any goods for sale without written permission.
+For more information email [email protected].

 Other people's content

-- The exact name of the material and, in the case of an extract, the number of words.
+- The exact name of the material and, if it’s an extract, the number of words.